Exclusive: Toyota made UK investment decision after Brexit reassurances - sources

 The business ministry has confirmed the existence of a letter but refused to release it.

-The source said the letter was similar to one sent to Japanese carmaker Nissan (7201.T) last year when it decided to build two new models at its northern English plant.
+The source said the letter was similar to one sent to Japanese carmaker Nissan last year when it decided to build two new models at its northern English plant.
 The document sparked public and lawmaker concern about secretive deals.

 The source, who did not say when the letter was sent, said it contained several reassurances.